Malek-hammami/PC_Project/README.md

 6. Added Unique ID Columns to both datasets for better data management.
 7. Created a Customer Table to define market segments and their minimum PC requirements.

+### Exploratory data analysis

+The exploratory data analysis examined the MyTek and Tunisianet data to address a key question :

+- How to design a dashboard that analyzes PC options while guiding users to choose the best fit?

+### Limitations

+I couldn't fully utilize the entire customer_needs table as planned, so I focused on the processor and graphics_card columns for the slicer and deleted the others and  To ensure all selection options remained available, I created two separate visuals for RAM and storage.